 The recipe linked above calls for half and half and rock salt, both ingredients you may not have on hand.
-You can sub mil for the half and half, although it will be slightly less thick and not as rich You can sub regular salt for the rock salt, but you will need to use more- at least ½ c. total.
+You can sub milk for the half and half, although it will be slightly less thick and not as rich.
+You can also sub regular salt for the rock salt, but you will need to use more- at least ½ c. total.

 24. Do a simple craft

 These fun animal craft ideas are simple and use supplies that you likely have on hand or are easy enough that you can improvise using what you have.

 Have a kid that loves crafts?
 A paid subscription for Annie’s Craft Club may be a worthwhile investment.
 Through 7/11/21 you can get 75% off your first month with promo code SHARE75.
 They offer both a Creative Girls Club Kit and a Young Woodworkers Club Kit.